mavia369/DEN-Task6-Social_Learning_Application/README.md

 ```sh
 npm run android
 ```
-The app will get installed in the 'Android Studio' Emulator and start running.
+wait for "Build Successful" message, after that, the app will get installed in the 'Android Studio' Emulator and start running.

 # Screenshots:
 ![App Screenshot](Screenshots_and_demo-video/Screenshots/01.png)